Preparing for My First Disney Cruise

 So what have I done to prepare?
 Well, the first thing I did was to check for any and all relevant posts here on TMOM to see what I’m in for and what I need to know.
 And I found some great information about why cruise safety drills are so important, how safety is a priority for Disney Cruise Lines, how to plan your days at sea when on a Disney cruise, and even took a virtual tour of a one-bedroom concierge suite on the Disney Wonder and a stateroom aboard the Disney Dream, sister ship to the new Fantasy (this tour includes some helpful packing tips from our very own Disney TravelingMom!).

-Passport laws have changed since September 11, 2001 - and I did some research on what I would need when traveling in the Bahamas, and whether a passport or a passport card would be required.
+Passport laws have changed since September 11, 2001 – and I did some research on what I would need when traveling in the Bahamas, and whether a passport or a passport card would be required.
 Then I shared what I learned as I applied for and received my very first US passport.

 - PSI Bands as an option to help combat seasickness – since all TMOMs on our cruise are getting one, I feel much better about any nausea worries!

 - Packing a power strip to make sure I can keep all of my electronics fully charged while on board.

 - Don’t over pack – apparently cruise ships have washing machines.
 Who knew?

 - Internet access will be limited or non-existent during most of the cruise so must remember to turn off devices to save on battery power and enjoy being unplugged for a while!